-After the lottery is conducted on August 15, 2020 and runners are chosen, the credit card will be charged.
+After the lottery is conducted on August 23, 2022, and runners are chosen, payment will be processed by UltraSignup.
+The entrant will be sent a notice from UltraSignup requiring credit card payment.
 Upon successful processing of the transaction, an applicant is deemed an entrant in the event.
-If payment cannot be processed for any reason, the applicant has seven days to resolve the problem; after that period, the respective candidate is replaced by the first wait-listed runner and moved to the end of the wait list.
+If payment cannot be processed for any reason, the applicant has seven days to resolve the problem; after that period, the applicant is replaced by the first wait-listed runner and moved to the end of the wait list.